magnolia-sre/magnolia-docker/README.md

 ```

 Here, Magnolia CMS is running inside its own container as an author instance and uses Derby to persist the data.

+## Configuration
+The configuration of the image is done through these environment variables:

+- `CLUSTER_ID`: Unique identifier of the node in the cluster.
+This cluster Id is automatically generated and can be overriden if needed through this variable.
+- `MAGNOLIA_BASE`: Directory containing one or several Magnolia home directories (if you want to scale).
+- `DB_SCHEMA`: Database schema.
+Only relevant if your Magnolia instance is using a SQL database.
+- `DB_USERNAME`: Database username.
+Only relevant if your Magnolia instance is using a SQL database.
+- `DB_PASSWORD`: Database password.
+Only relevant if your Magnolia instance is using a SQL database.

 ## Important notes
 This images are still in early phase of development and not suited to be used in production.
 For instance, default Tomcat and JVM settings are still used.